sharathkrml/predictiongame-contract/README.md

 Users can mint Game token from Website(first mint is free),and use that to be part of the game

-if 10 people participated,the one who has the closest prediction wins if drawn,the earliest prediction gets better rank
+if 10 people participated,the one who has the closest prediction wins if draw,the earliest prediction gets better rank

+if participation < 10,tokens will be refunded

 Rewards based on rank given below
 1. 4 Token